WillyBoys/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - This will be the basic structure for each of the 3 pages involved.
 It will provide the backbone and hold links to the other pages so long as certain criteria is met.
-- **CSS** - Applied to each page in order to make the pages look clean through good color contrast and white space, no matter the screen size.
+- **CSS** - Applied to each page in order to make the pages look clean through good color contrast and white space usage, no matter the screen size.
 - **React** - Provides the ability for login as well as redirects the user to the pages a user is accessing based upon their choices and credentials.
-- **Service** - EmojiHub is a service that I will implement into my website so that people can add some art and pizzaz to their messages
+- **Service** - EmojiHub is a service that I will implement into my website so that people can add some art and pizzazz to their messages.
 - **DB/Login** - There is a login page that is needed before being able to access the room.
 This information is stored in a database as well as who is currently signed in so that that information can be known by others.
-- **WebSocket** - Websocket will be used for notifying when users join and leave.
-It will also inform users of updates that happened server side so that the client side knows when to update the image shown or in otherwords show the new messages.
+- **WebSocket** - Websocket will be used for notifying when users join and leave the chatroom.
+It will also inform the client side of updates that happened server side so that the client side knows when to update the browser to show new messages.

 ## 🚀 AWS deliverable